kasimnurlgn/kasimnurlgn/README.md

 - 💞️ I’m looking to collaborate on exciting full-stack projects and open-source contributions.
 - 📫 How to reach me: kasimnurlgn9@gmail.com or via https://www.linkedin.com/in/kasimnurlgn
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love coding at night with a cup of coffee, and I’m a co-founder of Abakas, where I work as a Full Stack Engineer!
+- ⚡ Fun fact: I love coding at night with a cup of coffee, and I’m a co-founder of Abakas, where I work as a Full-Stack Engineer!

 <!---
 kasimnurlgn/kasimnurlgn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.